NeoVectorX/MicStreamer/README.md

 ## 💬 Feedback

-Still have issues of have feedback? hit me up me on [Reddit](https://www.reddit.com/user/Kengine/) or Open an [Issue](https://github.com/NeoVectorX/MicStreamer/issues)
+Still have issues of have feedback? hit me up me on [Reddit](https://www.reddit.com/user/Kengine/) or Open an [Issue](https://github.com/NeoVectorX/MicStreamer/issues).
+Make to check the full setup guide as there's tips and more indepth setup information.